maxviazov/Spring-Frameworks-/Build-from-Source.md

-_This document describes how to build the Spring Framework sources or import into an IDE._
+_This document describes how to build and import the Spring Framework into an IDE.
+You may also be interested to see [[Code Style]] and [[IntelliJ IDEA Editor Settings]]._

 The Spring Framework uses a [Gradle](http://gradle.org) build.
 The instructions below use [Gradle Wrapper](http://vimeo.com/34436402) from the root of the source tree.